michelesr/thesis/src/ci.md

 implementing an automated building and testing system will give visibility of the current status of a project to all the person involved in his realization, thus avoiding misunderstandings between those persons.
-Build results can also be published and can act as a quality indicator of the software development process and released products.
+Build results can also be published and act as a quality indicator of the software development process and released products.
 For Open Source projects, a Continuous Integration system provides an incentive for contribution.

-In order to provide a better Continuous Integration system, the following requirements are to be satisfied:
+In order to provide an efficient Continuous Integration service, the CI system has to satisfy the following requirements:

-- the build process that follows a push has to be fast to provide the feedback as soon as possible
+- the build process that follows a push from the developer has to be fast to provide the feedback as soon as possible

-- a daily complete build of the projects has to be performed in order to assure the correctness of the software
+- a daily or weekly automated complete build of the projects has to be performed in order to assure the correctness of the software and the compatibility with its external dependencies

 - the environment used for the build has to be similar to the environment used in production

 The implementation will cover those aspect.
+The *build* term is used to indicate the action of retrieving the application from SCM, building it and running the automated tests.

 ### Forking Workflow for the Development

-A common approach to team development inside an organisation consist in setting a main repository for the project, also referred as *upstream*.
-All the developers that contribute to the project fork the main repository in their account on the git server, clone the repository in their local machines, push the changes on their personal fork on the server and then make a pull request on the upstream for changes review and merge.
-If a forking workflow is adopted, is necessary that all the fork that are pushed in SCM are also tracked by the Continuous Integration system.
+A common approach to team development inside an organization consists in setting a main repository for the project, also referred as *upstream*: all the developers that contribute to the project fork the main repository in their account on the SCM server, clone the repository in their local machines, push the changes on their personal fork on the server and then make a pull request on the upstream for changes review and merge.
+If a forking workflow is adopted, is necessary that all the forks that are pushed in SCM are also tracked by the Continuous Integration system.

 The Continuous Integration good practices involve the pulling of last changes,